atamborrino/routy/README.md

 routy
 =====

-routy - a small routing protocol in Erlang (academic lab project)
+A small routing protocol based on link-state and implemented in Erlang (academic lab project).

+It should scale (reasonably) and handle fault-tolerancy (try to add then crash routers).